kenchoong/setel2/README.md

 > $ wait the container build
 >
 > $ this expose localhost port 7000 http://localhost:7000/orders

+This will initialize 3 service `gateway`, `order`, `payment` and 1 `mongodb`, initialize admin user for the db at the beginning.
+And expose to port 7000.

 Below is all the endpoint and also params